Selected Engagements

 Much of this advisory work has developed over time alongside my senior creative and institutional roles, often within environments where strategic influence unfolds quietly and requires discretion.

 Across my advanced postgraduate studies in international contexts, cross-sector practice, and long-term engagement with leaders navigating complex public initiatives, a consistent focus has emerged: clarifying narrative, direction, and consequence before execution begins.
-The aim is to design strategic guardrails in narrative & experience architecture, so that the execution phase is worthy of all the investment it will require.
+The aim is to design strategic guardrails and experience principles, so that the execution phase is coherent, meaningful, and worthy of the investment it will require.

 The framework and case studies shared here reflect work that has been tested in practice over many years—now articulated more visibly as an integrated advisory practice.